-As of 2009, it’s become much harder to surpass your credit limit due to the Card Accountability Responsibility and Disclosure Act (CARD), which disallows you from spending over your limits unless you opt-in to over-limit protection.
+As of 2009, surpassing your credit limit has become much harder due to the Card Accountability Responsibility and Disclosure Act (CARD), which disallows you from spending over your limits unless you opt-in to over-limit protection.

 If you’re not signed up for over-limit protection, you won’t be able to complete a transaction that would take you over your limit.
-For example, if you had a limit of $3000 and had already spent $2700, a $500 transaction wouldn’t go through, whether you made the purchase online or in the store.
+For example, if you had a limit of $3,000 and had already spent $2,700, a $500 transaction wouldn’t go through, whether you purchased online or in the store.

 When lenders are uncertain about your ability to manage to spend effectively, they may raise your interest rates.
 For new credit cards as well, your credit score and credit history will be considered, and your rates will be set accordingly.

+If you exceed your credit limit, the worst-case scenario is your credit card company closing your account.
 If your credit score is always poor, you have a history of not paying off your debts, or if you overspend one too many times, your lender might close your account entirely.
-Of course, some lenders are more lenient than others, but it’s still best not to push your luck.
+Of course, some lenders are more lenient than others, but it’s still best not to keep going over your limit.

 Use this tool to ensure you don’t exceed your limit and keep your spending habits in check.
-Reviewing your balance regularly can help you stay on track with your spending and ensure that you’re not going to make a purchase that will negatively impact your credit.
+Reviewing your balance regularly can help you stay on track with your spending and ensure that you won’t make a purchase that will negatively impact your credit.